laminlabs/lamindb/README.md

 # If you don't have specific metadata in mind, run a search
 ln.File.search("batch 1")
-# Or run a SQL query (you have the full power of SQL to query for metadata)
+# Or run a simple filter (you have the full power of SQL to query for metadata)
 file = ln.File.select(description="Data batch 1").one()  # get exactly one result

 # Load a file back into memory